syncfusion-content/windowsforms-docs/WindowsForms/RibbonControlAdv/Ribbon-Form.md

 {% endtabs %}

-`IsFormManager` property can be used to remove the form title bar and replace it with the RibbonControlAdv build-in system buttons.
+`IsFormManager` property can be used to remove the form title bar and replace it with the RibbonControlAdv built-in system buttons.

 *	Default Theme